Heston-M/Discrete-Time-CPU-Simulator/README.md

 * What process is moving to the CPU (when it changes).
 * Insertions into or pulls from the Ready Queue (if any occur).
 * The amount of processes in the Ready Queue after each event.

+**DEFAULT_LINE_LENGTH** - integer (default: 50) - Length in characters of lines the simulator uses when formatting and printing most things to the terminal.

+**DEFAULT_PADDING** - integer (default: 8) - Number of spaces to leave on the sides of centered text shown in formatted blocks.
+The value is the sum of the padding for both sides, not the padding for each side (e.g. 8 => 4 spaces on each side).

 **CHOOSE_SCHEDULER** - boolean (default: true) - If true, prompts the user to input which scheduler type the simulation should use.
 If false, the simulator uses the value of DEFAULT_SCHEDULER.